chloemonty/GEOL0069_Project/README.md

   <!-- DEM -->
 ## Colocate data and testing different roughness metrics

 Three different roughness metrics were calculated and compared to select the one with the strongest relationship with the HH brightness and that most accurately captured the sea ice roughness.
 These metrics were range, standard deviation and RMS, which was ultimately selected for the regression models; they were initially calculated using a grid-size of 40 metres pixels to match the Sentinel-1 40x40m swath pixel size.
-The RMS was also calculated over a grid-size of 20 metres in order to have a higher number of data points to use for the regression.
+The RMS was also calculated over a grid-size of 20 metres in order to have a higher number of datapoints to use for the regression.

 For example, here were the steps to calculate RMS over a 20m grid-size: